-ON THIS PAGE: You will learn about the different ways doctors treat people with a carcinoid tumor.
+ON THIS PAGE: You will learn about the different ways doctors use to treat a carcinoid tumor.
 To see other pages, use the menu on the side of your screen.

 Talk with your health care team about the possible side effects of the specific operation beforehand and how they will be relieved or managed.
-Learn more about cancer surgery .
+Learn more about the basics of cancer surgery .

-Local excision.
-During this operation, the surgeon removes the primary tumor and a margin of healthy tissue around the primary location.
+- Local excision.
+During this operation, the surgeon removes the tumor and some surrounding healthy tissue.
 Most localized tumors can be surgically removed through a skin incision, but a rectal carcinoid tumor may be removed through the anus.
-Other gastrointestinal carcinoid tumors can sometimes be removed using an endoscope (see the Diagnosis section).
+Other GI carcinoid tumors can sometimes be removed using an endoscope (see the Diagnosis section).

 Procedures to treat cancer that has spread to the liver

 Liver resection.
-This surgery removes areas of metastases from the liver.
-It is not expected to eliminate the cancer, but it often helps relieve or reduce the symptoms of carcinoid syndrome.
+This operation removes areas of metastases from the liver.
+The goal of this surgery is not to eliminate the cancer, but it often helps relieve or reduce the symptoms of carcinoid syndrome.

 Liver transplantation.
 Liver transplantation is rarely used as a treatment for carcinoid tumor, but it may help younger patients with a carcinoid tumor that began in the liver.

 Intratumoral ethanol injection.
-A CT scan is used to guide a needle into the areas of tumor spread, which are then destroyed by injecting concentrated alcohol through the needle.
+During this procedure, a CT scan is used to guide a needle into the areas of tumor spread.
+These areas are then destroyed by injecting concentrated alcohol through the needle.
 Liquid nitrogen can also be used to cool the needle and destroy the cells by freezing.
 These methods are particularly useful if traditional surgical procedures are difficult or impossible to perform.

 Hepatic artery occlusion or embolization.
 These procedures block the tumor’s blood supply by sealing off the blood vessels leading to the tumor.
 The effectiveness of chemotherapy combined with hepatic artery embolization is not yet clear and continues to be studied.
 This treatment can cause severe side effects and is only considered when other treatment options are not working.